 - Remind the Scout to share his plan with the project beneficiary; the beneficiary should be fully aware of what will be done.
-Note that a final plan for an Eagle Scout service project is between the Scout and the beneficiary.
-Coaches do not approve final plans.
+Note that plans for an Eagle Scout service project are between the Scout and the beneficiary.
+Coaches do not approve project plans.

 - Be available to the Scout as a consultant should he have questions about the planning process.

-- Meet with the Scout to review his final plan; discuss its strengths, weaknesses, and risks; and suggest critical improvements.
+- Meet with the Scout to review his project plan; discuss its strengths, weaknesses, and risks; and suggest critical improvements.